-SPES patented technology not only measures particles size distribution but also classifies the composition of single micro and nanoparticles in fluid.
+SPES patented technology not only measures particles size distribution but also classifies the composition of single subvisible particle in a fluid.
 In fact, particles with different size, refractive index, shape, etc. draw data clouds in different positions in the 2D histogram.
 Specific data analysis and data reduction methods provided by EOS results in a complete selection and characterization of the particles of each composition.

 (in figure) The 2D histogram reports experimental results for Poly(methyl methacrylate) (PMMA), Polystyrene (PS) and silver (Ag) spheres as compare to expected values (open circles) in the complex plane.
 Lines are just guides to the eye joining the open circles.
 As the selected materials (PMMA, PS and Ag) present different refractive indexes we can easily distinguish the different particles, recover the corresponding refractive index distribution and counts how many particles for each type are present.